scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 completed books with over 200 textbooks in progress.
 The Python textbook companions are hosted online at http://tbc-python.fossee.in

-The Python Textbook Companions (PTC's) are submitted in the form of Jupyter notebooks.
+The Python Textbook Companions (PTC's) are submitted in the form of IPython notebooks.
 This is important for several reasons:

-- Jupyter notebooks allow one to put together formatted HTML, code, and the results in one self-contained file.
+- IPython notebooks allow one to put together formatted HTML, code, and the results in one self-contained file.
 - IPython notebooks are easy to render and a HTML listing can be generated.
 - The file can also be hosted online and interactively used.